 The metal spikes are mounted on a hinged section made of TPU, and flipping the said hinge exposes them.
 When not needed, the spikes can be retracted into the rubber outsole.
 It’s an interesting design that requires a ‘key’ to switch on the spike.

-The OC system isn’t without its share of compromises.
+The OC system isn’t without its share of drawbacks.
 The hinge mechanism takes up a lot of outsole real estate and makes the outsole ‘flat’ when the spikes are in a retracted position.
 The lack of deep lugs makes the outsole slippery on slush.

 Pajar, the Canadian boot brand sells a wide assortment of boots with OC System.
 Naot – an Israeli shoe company – offers a couple of models as well, but Pajar does a much better job with the upper design.